Outline of Measurement Technologies

 Figure 8: A CALIOP "curtain" showing backscatter from aerosol and cloud at different altitudes along the track of the CALIPSO satellite.
 The surface shows collocated MODIS instrument retrievals in the visible and infrared channels (fire hotspots indicate in red).
 Image credit: NASA

 Mobile platforms collect environmental data while in motion, for example in a car, van, or aircraft.
 They utilize instrumentation that can quickly measure air pollutant concentrations and provide instantaneous snapshots of air pollutant concentrations at a specific location, time, and fine spatial resolution (i.e. across a city block).
 Many primary air pollutants can have widely variable concentration gradients within a very small area.
 For example, vehicle-related pollutants (e.g. black carbon or nitrogen oxides) can be found at greater concentrations near roadways, but decrease quickly a short distance away.
-Mobile monitoring measurements can supplement stationary air monitoring data by filling in information gaps between stations.
+Mobile monitoring measurements can supplement stationary air monitoring data by filling in information gaps between monitoring sites.
 Mobile monitoring also allows for rapid deployments and helps air monitoring professionals react quickly in response to emerging air quality issues.

 Figure 9: Examples of mobile monitoring platforms constructed by the California Air Resources Board.